j-manli/adversary-tradecraft-study/README.md

 - Active Directory abuse and coercion techniques
 - Detection visibility via an EDR solution (Microsoft Defender for Endpoint, in this case)

+> Built as part of my ongoing study into adversary TTPs, how they appear (or don’t) in telemetry, and what can be done to detect or mitigate them.